 “Young people should ask themselves what they can do to improve the lives of other people,” she said.

 “Empowering young people is not an option, but a national imperative.
-Consistent with government’s commitment to place the economy and job creation at the centre stage, the President established the Ministry of Small Business Development.
+Consistent with the government’s commitment to place the economy and job creation at the centre stage, the President established the Ministry of Small Business Development.

 “We are clear that through this intervention, we will be able to unlock economic opportunities and achieve economic growth and sustainable employment, particularly for women, youth and people with disabilities,” she said.

 Through the National Youth Development Agency, young people are being assisted to establish their businesses and other projects.

 The government will also start a “youth set-asides” in procurement to ensure that young entrepreneurs have opportunities to grow and develop their enterprises.